 Welcome to the Alzheimer Society’s Online Education Classes—a gateway to knowledge, support, and empowerment for individuals and families affected by Alzheimer’s disease and related dementias.
 We understand that seeking information and guidance is essential in navigating the complexities of this challenging journey.

-Our online education platform offers a wealth of invaluable resources, curated to provide you with comprehensive insights, expert advice, and practical skills.
+Our online education sessions offer a wealth of invaluable resources, curated to provide you with comprehensive insights, expert advice, and practical skills.
 Best of all, these classes are completely FREE, enabling everyone to access the information they need to enhance their understanding and improve their caregiving journey.

 Take advantage of this opportunity to learn, grow, and connect with a supportive community committed to making a positive impact in the world of dementia care and advocacy.